jundalisay/spblist/content/en/research/darwin/origin/chapter-04.md

 Grouping of all organic beings. -->

+The principle of selection is so potent in the hands of man.

-How will the struggle for existence, discussed too briefly in the last chapter, act in regard to variation?
-Can the principle of selection, which we have seen is so potent in the hands of man, apply in nature?
-I think we shall see that it can act most effectually.
+Does it apply in nature?
+How will the struggle for existence act in regard to variation?

-Let it be borne in mind in what an endless number of strange peculiarities our domestic productions, and, in a lesser degree, those under nature, vary; and how strong the hereditary tendency is.
+Our domestic productions have a lot more variety than wild organisms.

+How strong the hereditary tendency is.
 Under domestication, it may be truly said that the whole organisation becomes in some degree plastic.
 Let it be borne in mind how infinitely complex and close-fitting are the mutual relations of all organic beings to each other and to their physical conditions of life.

 Can it, then, be thought improbable, seeing that variations useful to man have undoubtedly occurred, that other variations useful in some way to each being in the great and complex battle of life, should sometimes occur in the course of thousands of generations?
 If such do occur, can we doubt (remembering that many more individuals are born than can possibly survive) that individuals having any advantage, however slight, over others, would have the best chance of surviving and of procreating their kind?
 On the other hand, we may feel sure that any variation in the least degree injurious would be rigidly destroyed.

 This preservation of favourable variations and the rejection of injurious variations, I call Natural Selection.
 Variations neither useful nor injurious would not be affected by natural selection, and would be left a fluctuating element, as perhaps we see in the species called polymorphic.
 We shall best understand the probable course of natural selection by taking the case of a country undergoing some physical change, for instance, of climate.
 The proportional numbers of its inhabitants would almost immediately undergo a change, and some species might become extinct.